After you order a long-term measurement, an account is created for you within 1-2 days.

 Restores the full-campaign view.

 Create and edit frequency groups displayed as level-time curves.
+Each group belongs to a specific campaign and contains one or more frequency ranges.
 Helpful for highlighting contributions of specific sources that stand out in certain bands.
-A group contains one or more frequency ranges.

 Initial view (no frequency group defined)